zackforbing/ruby-submissions/1406/07_self_directed_project/Gu_Robert.markdown

-#### Idea 1
-#### Pitch
+****SELECTED****
+Umbrella

 A simple application that sends you a SMS notice that lets you know what type of clothes you might need to wear for the day.
 #### Description
 Based on the weather forcast for the rest of the day, this app will simply let you know if you need a jacket or umbrella for the day ahead!
 No need to check the weather anymore.
+People visiting the site can enter in a range for tempatures for needing a light jacket/sweater, or a heavier coat.
+Also they can specify at which percnetage change of percipation they get sent a text for rain.
+.
 #### Target Audience
-For those that don't keep a jacket and raincoat on them very often.
+For those that don't keep a jacket and raincoat on them very often or are too lazy to check the weather.
 #### Integrations

 Facebook is used widely across a lot of people so might be most useful.
+It can also use remember the milk, since this is an app used as a task management tool, remembering to bring your jacket or raincoat seems like a task that people that use this tool want to automate.

-I would use weather undergroud or weather base as the API to help decide to use this app or not.
+I would use weather undergroud as the API to help decide to use this app or not.

+Also I think using rember the milk API could be useful if people don't want to recieve texts daily, but have it create remind using RTM instead of getting daily texts.

 #### Idea 2
 #### Pitch